aws/aws-signer-notation-plugin/README.md

 | `clean`          | removes build artifacts and auto generated mocks.                                     |

 ## Security disclosures
-If you think you’ve found a potential security issue, please do not post it in the Issues.
-Instead, please follow the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or email [AWS security directly](mailto:aws-security@amazon.com).
+To report a potential security issue, please do not create a new Issue in the repository.
+Instead, please report using the instructions [here](https://aws.amazon.com/security/vulnerability-reporting/) or email [AWS security directly](mailto:aws-security@amazon.com).

 ## License
 This project is licensed under the [Apache-2.0](LICENSE) License.